- Museum number

 -

-Male figure (possibly representing Boinayel the Rain Giver) made of wood.
+Male figure (now known as the 'Anthropomorph'), possibly representing Boinayel the Rain Giver, carved in wood.

 - Production date